We help you give and we strengthen the causes you give to

 Stephen Mathews

-Stephen has been at Stewardship for 15 years, advising churches and Christian charities on a breadth of issues around money, culture and governance.
+Stephen has been at Stewardship for over 20 years, advising churches and Christian charities on a breadth of issues around money, culture and governance.
 Previous to that, he gained valuable experience working for 20 years in the accountancy profession, alongside church leadership in his spare time.

 Stephen is passionate about Local Church, UK Poverty & Debt, and International Aid, with a particular focus on educational development in Africa and in youth violence and racial inequality.